artsy/artsy.github.io/source/_posts/2012-06-23-restful-api-caching-with-garner.markdown

 end
 ```

-Another way of thinking about binding to multiple objects or classes as a way to partition the cache.
-Adding structure into the fields lets us reason about the relationships between various pieces of data in the cache.
+Binding to multiple objects or classes can also be reasoned about as a way to partition the cache.
+Adding structure into the fields lets us reason about the relationships between various instances of data in the cache.

 ### Role-Based Caching